 Strong correlations exist between sub-Saharan Africa’s entrenched leadership and developmental and security challenges, including conflict or instability, stagnant or declining economies, and democratic backsliding.

 Zimbabwe.
-Once one of the continent's richest nations, Zimbabwe has tumbled under Mugabe to a place of chronic underdevelopment with a long-struggling economy.
-Mugabe’s alleged misuse of federal funds has been linked to underfunded or dysfunctional government departments and programs.
+Once one of the continent's richest nations, Zimbabwe tumbled under Mugabe to a place of chronic underdevelopment with a long-struggling economy.
+Mugabe’s alleged misuse of federal funds was linked to underfunded or dysfunctional government departments and programs.
 In the wake of a slew of constitutional amendments granting Mugabe broad power, the country experienced drops in life expectancy and per capita income between 1990 and 2005, as well as a notable decline in its ranking [PDF] on the UN Development Program’s Human Development Index (HDI).

 Democratic Republic of Congo (DRC).
 Under the three-decade-long dictatorship of Mobutu Sese Seko, the DRC suffered from gross corruption, embezzlement, and neglect of public infrastructure.
 An economy based almost exclusively on extraction of the nation’s mineral wealth deteriorated as Mobutu forced out foreign-owned companies and embezzled government funds.
 Laurent Kabila overthrew Mobutu in 1997, but was assassinated in 2001; his son, Joseph, succeeded him, amassing a fortune by stealing state funds and effectively disregarding the provision of services to Congolese citizens.
 A war in the country’s east, considered the world’s deadliest conflict since World War II, has continued under his presidency.
 Reports of security forces killing some 180 civilians in late 2016 followed mass protests against Kabila remaining in office.